Mzaq1559/Titanic_Visualization_Project/README.md

 # Titanic Data Analysis and Visualization Project

-A comprehensive Jupyter notebook-based data analysis and visualization project exploring the Titanic dataset using Python data science libraries.
+A comprehensive Jupyter notebook-based data analysis and visualization project exploring the Titanic dataset using Python data science libraries, the dataset was downloaded from Kaggle.

 ## Overview